emrekavur/CHAOS-evaluation/README.md

 Julia is a high-level general-purpose dynamic programming language designed for high-performance numerical analysis and computational science.
 Since Julia is a new language, it doesn't have as many communities and libraries as Python or MATLAB.
 We would like to make a small contribution to Julia community because we beleive that Julia will be a popular programming language in the future.  `evaluate3D.jl` and `CHAOSMetrics.jl` files are Julia implementation of `evaluate3D.m` and `CHAOSMetrics.m` files.

 ### Requirements
-The evaluation code written in Julia 1.1.1 an it needs the packages below.
+The evaluation code was written and tested with Julia 1.1.1 and it needs the packages below:
 (They are presented with used versions.)

  - FileIO (v1.0.7)
  - Images (v0.18.0)